- Barberio AM, Hosein FS, Quinonez C, McLaren L - "Fluoride exposure and indicators of thyroid

-The TSH "normal range" for adults has been very controversial for many years and is now commonly set at 0.4 - 4 mIU/L, although many are advocating for a much lower upper limit.
+The TSH "normal range" for adults has been very controversial for many years, and is now commonly set at 0.4 - 4 mIU/L, although many are advocating for a much narrower range.

 Over 70 major studies in the last 20 years have shown significant associations of TSH levels in the upper range of "normal" with many adverse health conditions.